 Industrial hearing loss is a type of workplace-related injury that unfortunately does not receive the attention it should.
 The impact of hearing loss on quality of life is often overlooked.
-The reason for this unfortunately is because it is an invisible injury.
+The reason for this unfortunately is that it is an invisible injury.
 The fact is any type of hearing disability can be extremely distressing and can impact an individual’s life in many ways.

 Causes & Forms of Industrial Hearing Loss

 Industrial hearing loss is also known as noise-induced hearing loss.
 Its primary cause is exposure to high levels of noise in the workplace.
-This could be exposure to continuous sound at high decibels or even one loud noise from a very close proximity.
+This could be exposure to continuous sound at high decibels or even one loud noise from very close proximity.